 Be aware of the potential consequences of precision loss when converting from floating point to integer.

-E.8 String Termination [CJM]
+6.7 String Termination [CJM]

 This vulnerability is not applicable, Python strings are immutable objects whose length can be queried with built-in functions therefore Python does not permit accesses past the end, or beginning, of a string.